MultiSafepay/docs/content/payments/methods/pay-later/afterpay/overview.md

 ## Notes

 Customers can provide different invoice and delivery addresses, but the customer's first and last name must be at least two characters long.
-The **Transaction details** page in your MultiSafepay account only shows the invoice address.
+The **Transaction details** page in your MultiSafepay dashboard only shows the invoice address.
 To retrieve other transaction details, make a `GET /orders` request.
 See API reference – [Retrieve an order](/api/#get-order-details).

 ## See also